blizzx4644/Steam-Lua-Generator/README.md

     ```bash
     python steam_lua_generator.py
     ```
+    OR

+    Run `steam_lua_generator.exe`
-2. The graphical user interface will appear.
+3. The graphical user interface will appear.
-3. (Optional) Change the output directory from the default `lua_output`.
+4. (Optional) Change the output directory from the default `lua_output`.
-4. (Optional) Check "Skip unknown apps" if you only want `.lua` files for recognized Steam games.
+5. (Optional) Check "Skip unknown apps" if you only want `.lua` files for recognized Steam games.
-5. Click the **"Start Generation"** button.
+6. Click the **"Start Generation"** button.
-6. The process will begin, and the progress bar and status labels will keep you updated.
+7. The process will begin, and the progress bar and status labels will keep you updated.
-7. Once finished, you will find the generated `.lua` files and reports in the output directory.
+8. Once finished, you will find the generated `.lua` files and reports in the output directory.

 ## Output Files